bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/governance/MOCU_Community_Opt_In_Template_2026.md

 **PARTIES:**

-**THE COMMUNITY:** **[NAME OF HOST COMMUNITY/TRADITIONAL COUNCIL] (The “Sovereign Landlord”)**
+**THE HOST STATE**: The [Name] (The “Sovereign Landlord”).

-**NUPALTA-NG: National Unity and Prosperity Land Trust Agency – Nigeria (The “Independent Facilitator”)**
+**NUPALTA-NG**: National Unity and Prosperity Land Trust Agency – Nigeria (The “Independent Facilitator”)

-**I. THE PETITION FOR STEWARDSHIP NUPALTA-NG** acknowledges that **[NAME OF COMMUNITY]** holds ancestral and customary seniority over its territories.
-NUPALTA-NG petitions for the Community’s Sovereign Opt-In to activate up to five (5) individual Infrastructure Hubs, each capped at 4,000 hectares, utilizing underutilized land licensed via the State Government under the Land Use Act of 1978.
+**I. THE PETITION FOR STEWARDSHIP NUPALTA-NG**

+Acknowledges that **[NAME OF STATE]** holds ancestral and customary seniority over its territories.
+NUPALTA-NG petitions for the State’s Sovereign Opt-In to activate up to five (5) individual Infrastructure Hubs, each capped at 4,000 hectares, utilizing underutilized land licensed via the State Government under the Land Use Act of 1978.
 This is a request to pull these specific parcels out of "idle status" and into the Community’s direct jurisdictional oversight for the purpose of industrializing the local economy.

 **II.
 PROTECTION OF ANCESTRAL ASSETS**